RalphHightower/blog/_posts/2025/01/2025-01-06-JoeBidenOpEd.md

 tags: [January6 2021, insurrection, Donald Trump, democracy, peaceful transfer of power, politics]
 categories: [Joe Biden]
 date: 2025-01-06 4:32 PM
-excerpt: ''
+excerpt: "An unrelenting effort has been underway to rewrite — even erase — the history of that day.
+To tell us we didn’t see what we all saw with our own eyes.
+To dismiss concerns about it as some kind of partisan obsession.
+To explain it away as a protest that just got out of hand."
 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink:
-title: "Washington Post OpEd / Joe Biden: Democracy Prevailed Over The January 6, 2021 Insurrectionists l"
+title: "Washington Post OpEd / Joe Biden: Democracy Prevailed Over The January 6, 2021 Insurrectionists"
 ---